Rains and inadequate infrastructure lead to floods

 El Niño causing severe floods in Peru

-Rainfall in Peru is heavily influenced by the periodic ‘El Niño’ phenomenon which places particularly people in the coastal zone at risk of regular flooding.
-In 2021 Practical Action is expanding its work in the country in three watersheds, the Rimac, Chillón (department of Cusco), and Vilcanota-Urubamba (department of Peru’s capital Lima) rivers, working with 16 communities.
-All face rapid-onset floods and are subject to intense rainfall and associated hazards, including so called huaicos; flash floods filled with debris.
+Rainfall in Peru is heavily influenced by the periodic ‘El Niño’ phenomenon which places people in the coastal zone at risk of regular flooding.
+In 2021 Practical Action is expanded its work in the country across three watersheds, the Rimac, Chillón (department of Cusco), and Vilcanota-Urubamba (department of Peru’s capital Lima) rivers, working with 16 communities.
+All face rapid-onset floods and are subject to intense rainfall and associated hazards.

 In 2017, unusually warm water off the Peruvian coast caused extreme rainfall which in turn generated flooding and landslides which lasted for nearly three months, affecting 1.5 million people, causing 162 deaths, and damaging hundreds of thousands of homes.
 Learn more about this event in our Post Event Review Capability report.